The Plague of Justinian was a terrible event in the mid-6th century CE, the death toll of which is among the highest in world history.

 The Plague of Justinian death toll estimates in the city of Constantinople itself are as high as 55-60%.
 In a city with a population of ~400,000 at the time, this equates to nearly 240,000 deaths in just one city.

-While traditional estimates state that the Plague of Justininian death toll was around 25-50% of the population of the Mediterranean world, recent analysis points towards the lower end of that spectrum.
+While traditional estimates state that the Plague of Justininian death toll was around 25-50% of the population of the Mediterranean world, recent analysis points towards the lower end of that spectrum.3

 Without accurate historical records it is nearly impossible to come to an accurate number.
-Cities were almost certainly hit harder than more rural populations given the ease of transmission from human to human.
+The plague almost certainly hit cities harder than more rural populations given the ease of transmission from human to human.

 Aftereffects of the Plague of Justinian